Canadian-Wildlife-Federation/abfishpass/README.md

 * A new table (vertex_gradients) with a single point for every vertex with a gradient calculated.
 This table includes both the vertex geometry, upstream geometry and elevation values at both those locations

 ---
-#### 8 - Break Streams
+#### 9 - Break Streams

 This script breaks the stream network at "barriers" and recomputes necessary attributes.

-For this script a barrier is considered to be: a cabd barrier (dam, waterfall), all modelled crossings, and the most downstream vertices with a gradient greater than minimum value specified in the fish_species table for the accessasbility_gradient field in a collection of vertices with gradient values larger than this value.
+For this script, a barrier is considered to be: a CABD barrier (dams), all stream crossings, and all gradient barriers (gradients greater than the minimum value specified in the accessibility_gradient field in the fish_species table).
+A list of gradient barriers can be found in the output break_points table (type = gradient_barrier).

-For example if stream vertcies has these gradient classes:

-x = gradient > 0.35

-o = gradient < 0.35

-x-----x------o------o------x------x-------x-------o---->

-1-----2------3------4------5------6-------7-------8---->

-Then the stream edge would be split at vertices 2 and 7.

 **Script**

-break_streams_at_barriers.py
+break_streams_at_barriers.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**

-* Streams table smoothed elevation values
+* Streams table with smoothed elevation values

 **Output**

 * a break_points table that lists all the locations where the streams were broken
 * updated streams table with mainstem route measures recomputed (in km this time)
-* updated modelled crossings table (stream_id is replaces with a stream_id_up and stream_id_down referencing the upstream and downstream edges linked to the point)
+* updated barriers table (stream_id is replaces with a stream_id_up and stream_id_down referencing the upstream and downstream edges linked to the point)

 ---

-#### 9 - ReAssign Raw Z Value
+#### 11 - ReAssign Raw Z Value
-We recompute z values again based on the raw data so any added vertices and be computed based on the raw data and not interpolated points.
+We recompute z values again based on the raw data so any added vertices are computed based on the raw data and not interpolated points.

+**Script**

+assign_raw_z.py -c config.ini [watershedid] -user [username] -password [password]

 ---
-#### 10 - ReCompute Smoothed Z Value
+#### 12 - ReCompute Smoothed Z Value
+We recompute smoothed z values again based on the raw data so any added vertices are computed based on the raw data and not interpolated points.

+**Script**

+smooth_z.py -c config.ini [watershedid] -user [username] -password [password]

 ---
-#### 11 - Compute Segment Gradient
+#### 13 - Compute Segment Gradient

 Compute a segment gradient based on the smoothed elevation for the most upstream coordinate, most downstreamm coordinate, and the length of the stream segment

 **Script**

-compute_segment_gradient.py
+compute_segment_gradient.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**